ustajan/Geiger_lanph/README.md

 ![](figures/geiger_lanph.png)

+**Explanation of the HV module**

+The key part of the Geiger design is the boost converter which is at the core of the HV module.
+It's a standard boost converter working in Discontinous Conduction Mode (DCM).
+This is the mode where the current in the inductor is highly discontinuous, which can be problematic in case of a large current draw at the output.
+However the current draw in this design is about O(300 nanoAmps), thus DCM works very well.

+The voltage equation for this mode can be written (see [here](https://youtu.be/6RuPplUim4E) for a full derivation) as

+Vo = (Vi / 2)(1+ sqrt(1 + 2 D^2 TR/L))

+where D is the duty factor, T is the period of the switching device, R is the load on Vo, and L is the inductance.

+The HV is using the simplest form of a DC-DC boost converter which simply takes a switching intput to the MOSFET as a way of stepping up 4.5 V to 300+ V.  The standard design however has a significant weakness:  if the input voltage sags so will the output voltage, as can be seen by the equation above.
+The design we use instead has a feedback, which allows to reset the 555 and thus limit D:  as the voltage sags the point at which this happens gets extended, thus causing D to increase and (hopefully) counter-act drop in Vi.
+That's the idea anyway.
+For this to work the design needs to be optimized to achieve the highest possible HV value, with the trim resistor then used to _reduce_ it.
+This way the voltage will be limitted by the feedback, and the above described condition will be met.

 **Data Acquisition (DAQ)**

 The DAQ is based on a small Arduino micro-controller.
 It takes the output directly from the Geiger tube into one of its digital pins.